Many times you when you hear about a football players attempt at singing you ask yourself – Why ?

-I think I can understand your thinking.
-To use a footie cliché – at the end of the day you stand (or sit nowadays) on the terraces watching them play and you imagine yourself in their place.
+To use a footie cliché – at the end of the day you are there in the stands watching them play and you imagine yourself in their place.
 Even though you are on stage and are too performing to a crowd it’s not the same elation as a footballing crowd.
 In music your fame can be fleeting.
 Maybe forgotten about a few years down the line.
 But with football that, on the most part, doesn’t happen.

 If you end up in a Premier League team, if you end up playing for England you are remembered.
-The fans years down the line will talk about the legendary Number 9 and the goals he scored.
-Something that you, even though you archived stardom in your own right imagined yourself when you were a kid.
+The fans years later will talk about the legendary Number 9 and the goals he scored.
+Something that you, even though you archived stardom in your own right, imagined yourself when you were a kid.

 In this instance the guilty party who helped commit a musical crime is Chris Lowe of the Pet Shop Boys.

 Chris, originally from Blackpool is an Arsenal season ticket holder and obviously must have shared some prawn sandwiches with the players in the lounge after the match.
-At one of these receptions he got talking to the striker at the time and they must have swapped stories of how he wanted to be a pop singer and the musician told Wrighty that he, like many kids, wanted to be a footballer.
+At one of these receptions he got talking and they must have swapped stories of how he wanted to be a pop singer.
+The musician must have told Wrighty that he, like many kids, wanted to be a footballer.

 It was too late for Chris Lowe now, he was old and the opportunity had passed, but he could help the Arsenal striker record something.
 In fact he went as far as writing and producing it for him.